The Graduated Approach to SEN: Assess, Plan, Do, ReviewSENCO and teachers collaborating on a pupil support plan in a school meeting

 Education, Health and Care Plans

 An EHCP is the highest level of formal SEND provision.
-To request an EHCP assessment, the local authority needs evidence that the school has used the graduated approach systematically and that the pupil's needs cannot be met from the school's own resources despite sustained, well-targeted support.
+To request an EHCP assessment, the local authority needs evidence that the school has used the graduated approach systematically and that the learner's needs cannot be met from the school's own resources despite sustained, well-targeted support.

 Schools that run the graduated approach well find EHCP requests straightforward, because the evidence already exists.
 Schools that treat APDR as a termly tick-box exercise find themselves scrambling to assemble retrospective evidence, often unsuccessfully.
 The graduated approach is, among other things, your EHCP insurance policy.
 Do it properly from the start.